tavargas9/secure-password-generator/README.md

 ## Installation

-Head over to the link to see the deployed web app ---->
+Head over to the link to see the deployed web app ----> <a href="https://tavargas9.github.io/secure-password-generator/">https://tavargas9.github.io/secure-password-generator/</a>

 ## Usage